dazuma/toys/README.md

 spawn and control subprocesses.
 You can also take advantage of a variety of third-party libraries such as Highline and TTY.

-Finally, Toys can be used in place of Rake to provide build scripts for your project.
-Unlike Rake tasks, Toys uses typical unix argument passing conventions and thus may be easier to use.

 For a more detailed look at Toys, see the
 [User Guide](https://www.rubydoc.info/gems/toys/file/docs/guide.md).